Coma112/CCode/README.md

 # Last commit 💯

-- I added a menu where the players can see their own codes and redeem them avoiding the dupe glitches.
+- I removed the PLAYERS from the database because it was unnecessary

 # Server Status ✅